History of the Communist Party of the Soviet Union: Gorbachev

 Mikhail Gorbachev became the party's general secretary in 1985 following an interregnum after the death of Leonid Brezhnev in 1982 when the party was led first by Yuri Andropov and then by Konstantin Chernenko.
 When Brezhnev died Andropov was proclaimed General Secretary within days and by the official coverage in the Soviet media it was clear that he was the leader.
-Andropov died on February 9, 1984 and Chernenko was elected his replacement on February 13 but Chernenko was a compromise stopgap candidate as Gorbachev – Andropov's protege – lacked sufficient support in the Politburo.
+Andropov died on February 9, 1984, and Chernenko was elected his replacement on February 13 but Chernenko was a compromise stopgap candidate as Gorbachev – Andropov's protege – lacked sufficient support in the Politburo.
 However, Chernenko was already an ill man and his duties were increasingly carried out by others, particularly Gorbachev, who was nominated by Andrei Gromyko to become General Secretary when Chernenko died.
 There are indications Gorbachev may have been in control prior to Chernenko's death as he was announced as the new General Secretary the day after Chernenko died on March 10, 1985.

 Gorbachev instituted policies of glasnost, perestroika, and acceleration.
 Glasnost allowed freedom of speech in the Soviet Union and a flourishing of political debate within the Communist Party to a degree not seen since the Russian Revolution, perestroika was an attempt to restructure the political and particularly the economic organisation of the country, while acceleration meant faster development of the economy.
 This period of liberalisation ultimately ended in the dissolution of the Soviet bloc in Eastern Europe.

 At the 27th Congress of the CPSU in 1986, Boris Yeltsin became a candidate member of the Politburo and offended party members in a speech that attacked the hidden privileges of the party elite.

+On October 21, 1987, Boris Yeltsin delivered a historic speech at the CPSU Central Committee plenum, openly criticizing Mikhail Gorbachev for his inconsistent approach to perestroika.
+His remarks provoked a sharp backlash from members of the Politburo.
+Soon after, Yeltsin himself faced severe censure for his "excesses" and "administrative behavior".
+Following a serious heart attack, he was brought from the hospital to a meeting of the Moscow City Party Committee on November 11, where he was formally dismissed.

 At the 1988 Party Conference Gorbachev launched reforms to reduce the party's control over the government including proposals for multicandidate elections to regional and local legislatures and the positions of local and regional party first secretaryships.
 While Gorbachev was able to receive approval for his reforms from the party, the membership of the CPSU was becoming increasingly resistant to Gorbachev's policies and rather than being a locus for change became a bulwark of conservatism.
 Increasingly, Gorbachev bypassed the party in order to implement his reforms relying instead on governmental bodies.